HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 type system and an operational semantics.
 We demonstrate, for a few benchmarks, the feasibility of compiling TAIL further into code that can execute on parallel architectures, such as GPGPUs.

+_Bohrium - Bridging High Performance and High Productivity (Kenneth Skovhede)_

+In this talk I introduce the Bohrium runtime system and show how it simultaneously enables rapid development and high performance execution.
+I then summarize our current results with the Bohrium approach for CPU, GPGPU and cluster execution.
+Finally I present the state of my current work on FPGA execution in Bohrium.

 _Transactional Partitioning: A New Abstraction for Main-memory Databases (Vivek Shah)_